KosalSout1234/KosalSout1234/API_Endpoint.md

 A purpose is to track an availability of each user.

 `
-1/ Header: Authorization (AWS access token)
+1/ HEADER: Authorization (AWS access token)
 `

 `